 I’ve escaped to a place where I’ve been meeting other writers and hearing about how they work and the ideas and impulses that drive them, that inform their fiction.
 This weekend, I’ve had a revelation.
 I don’t do horror.
 I just don’t get it.
 Yesterday Raymond Feist was talking about horror being a roller coaster ride.
 That explains it.
 I can’t stand roller coasters.
 So I’ll go home with a far clearer perspective and my writing will be the better for it.

-I’ve escaped a place where I’ll get support and new arguments and new reasons to convince people that heroic fantasy is no more about patriarchal, misogynistic heroes offering a consoling pat on the head, any more than horror is just some pervy hackfest with blood, slime and tentacles or hard SF is merely the technobabbling rapture of the nerds.
+I’ve escaped to a place where I’ll get support and new arguments and new reasons to convince people that heroic fantasy is no more about patriarchal, misogynistic heroes offering a consoling pat on the head, any more than horror is just some pervy hackfest with blood, slime and tentacles or hard SF is merely the technobabbling rapture of the nerds.
 So I’m certainly not escaping to anywhere where I just stick my brain in neutral.

 I’ve escaped to somewhere where I’ll have my own prejudices challenged.
 Last year Simon Green was talking about The Haunting of Hill House as a classic in the horror genre.
 As I say, I don’t do horror.
 But Simon was talking about it and then I heard it mentioned in a talk about the development of psychological crime fiction, so I did go away and find a copy and I read it, sitting the garden at midday in bright sunshine and I got some interesting things out of it.
 Fortunately I only got the one night of waking up in the small hours, wondering what that noise in the hall was and being unable to get out of bed to find out, because if I did the thing under the bed would grab my ankle.
 So I’m thankful for that.